dcaoyuan/nbscala/README.md

     zip nbscala-version.zip *.nbm

-### Installation Notes:

- * After installation, it's always better to restart NetBeans
- * You may need to delete NetBeans' old cache to get improved features working.
-To find the cache location, read the netbeans.conf at:

-        $NetBeansInstallationPlace/etc/netbeans.conf

 ## Project Details

-The Project targets version 2.10.x and 2.11.x of the scala release.
+The Project targets version 2.10.x and 2.11.x of the Scala release.

 ## Scala Console Integration

-### A new Scala shell console was implemented recently (since Feb 27, 2013)
+### A new Scala shell console was implemented since Feb 27, 2013

 ### To open it, right click on project, and choose "Open Scala Console"